UmbrellaCrow612/PoliceCaseManagement/src/shared/Authorization/README.md

-﻿# Contaisn roles and pol and cookie names for auth shared
+﻿# Contains roles and policy and cookie names for authorization of the system